shaloo/docs.arcana/includes/text-snippets/build-social/apple-oauth.md

 **That is all!**  :material-party-popper:

-The Web3 app is all set for onboarding users via Google.
+The Web3 app is all set for onboarding users via Apple.

 !!! an-tip "Arcana JWT Token"